The Aussie lawyer turned playwright making a West End debut – with a megastar lead

 As well as preparing for that West End premiere, Miller is working on her play about US jurist Ruth Bader Ginsburg, with Priscilla Jackman directing the inaugural production at the STC.
 “In the play we meet three of the US presidents Ginsburg served alongside: Clinton, Obama and Trump,” says Jackman.
 “I feel it is a study of power and leadership through the central figure of this tiny Jewish woman of extreme wisdom in juxtaposition with these three men.”

-Women playwrights have had a greater time in Europe than in Australia, she argues, the place till pretty just lately administrators and the playwrights they program have typically tended to be male.
+Women playwrights have had a greater time in Europe than in Australia, she argues, the place till pretty not too long ago administrators and the playwrights they program have typically tended to be male.
 “I had one show which was rejected by a small theatre in Australia, then accepted in Edinburgh and won an award in New York.”
 That play, Reasonable Doubt, took the 2008 New York Fringe excellence award for excellent playwriting.
 “Things have got better [in Australia] now with more female directors.”

-Among spin-offs from the success of Prima Facie have been a contract to put in writing two books for Pan Macmillan – one the story of the play, the opposite a psychological literary thriller – and rising movie and tv curiosity, for which Miller and her cousin Jenny Cooney have fashioned a manufacturing firm.
+Among spin-offs from the success of Prima Facie have been a contract to jot down two books for Pan Macmillan – one the story of the play, the opposite a psychological literary thriller – and rising movie and tv curiosity, for which Miller and her cousin Jenny Cooney have fashioned a manufacturing firm.
 Cooney is already hopeful of creating a movie of Miller’s play Dust.

 “She’s always looking at my stuff and saying, ‘That could be a movie, that could be a TV series,’ ” says Miller.
 “Screen has opened up for playwrights, TV especially has caught up with the nuance of theatre.”